Muzosh/web-eid-authtoken-validation-php-original/README.md

 Example implementation and also usable two-factor authentication Nextcloud App (module) can be found in [twofactor_nextcloud](https://github.com/Muzosh/twofactor_webeid).

+## Custom card solution

-## Don't have official state-issued card supported by Web-eID?
-Create your own
+> Don't have official state-issued card supported by Web-eID?
+Create your own!
 For implementing this library with self-built/personalised/custom JavaCard, check out [InfinitEID](https://github.com/Muzosh/InfinitEID).
 You will also need a tweaked Web-eID native application, details are in [libelectronic-id-with-InfinitEID](https://github.com/Muzosh/libelectronic-id-with-InfinitEID).

 # Table of contents